e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [BabyDeerAGI](https://twitter.com/yoheinakajima/status/1666313838868992001)
-Newest mod of BabyAGI, at ~350 lines of code
+BabyDeerAGI is a mod of BabyAGI, at ~350 lines of code
 <details>

 ### Description